Rainymood/rainymood.github.io/_posts/2021-05-06-today-i-learned.md

 ---

-TIL that you should use `bbox_inches=tight` if your plots are showing correctly but `fig.savefig()` is clipping your axes.
+Today I learned that, if your plots are showing correctly but `savefig` is clipping your axes, you should use the `bbox_inches=tight` setting.

 ---

-TIL how to remove unused axes from images in a subplot
+Today I learned how to remove unused axes from images in a subplot.

 ```python
 def show_img_prediction_grid(imgs, labels, predicted_labels, class_names):